 Arthur John Alexander Llewellin, Squadron Leader, 39998, Royal Air Force.
 Arthur was born on 15 January 1917, the son of Arthur Ernest Llewellin and Lillian Mary Llewellin (nee Oliver), of Barclays Bank, James Street, New Tredegar.
 The family later resided at Llysdeg, Victoria Road, Newport.
 Arthur joined the RAF in June 1937 and after training as a pilot, joined 19 Squadron on 7 November 1938.
 He had a spell as an instructor before being posted to 255 Squadron at Kirton-in-Lindsey on 28 November 1940.
 Several months prior to his posting he married Pamela Frances Orr, of Woodford Wells, Essex.
 In October 1941 Arthur was given command of 232 Squadron, which had fought during the Battle of Britain, flying Hurricanes.
 In November 1941 the squadron embarked for overseas service, but by the time the convoy arrived in South Africa, the Japanese had attacked the Far East and 232 Squadron was diverted to Singapore.
 On 13 January 1942, the ground echelon disembarked at Singapore but the squadron’s pilots were embarked in HMS Indomitable two days later and flown off to Java on 27 January from a point 50 miles south of Christmas Island, as the Singapore airfields had become untenable.
 Air and Ground echelons were reunited at Palembang in Sumatra on 2 February but the Japanese landings forced a withdrawal to Java on 15 February.
 Arthur was killed while taking off from Singapore on 7 February 1942, when his Hurricane struggled to gain height and struck the mast of a junk, sending him crashing into Keppel Harbour.
 Arthur was 25 years old and is commemorated on the Singapore Memorial.
 (The CWGC give his date of death as 24 March 1942, but Brian Cull’s book ‘Hurricanes Over Singapore’ gives 7 February 1942, which is more likely to be correct).
 His brother-in-law, Kenneth Stanley Chessum, also fell during the war whilst serving with the RAF.

 Leslie Edward Owen, Gunner, 14594627, Royal Artillery.
-Leslie served with the 107 (The South Notts.
-Hussars) Regiment, Royal Artillery, which had been created in North Africa from the survivors of 32 Regiment, R.A., and fought in the Western Desert and in Sicily before being moved to England at the beginning of 1944.
+Leslie was born on 9 March 1925, the son of William Edward Owen and Jane Owen (nee Evans), of Gwynfryn, King Street, Newport.
+He enlisted into the Royal Artillery soon after the outbreak of war and was posted to North Africa to join 107 (The South Notts.
+Hussars) Regiment, Royal Artillery.
+The regiment had been created in North Africa from the survivors of 32 Regiment, Royal Artillery and fought in the Western Desert and in Sicily before being moved to England at the beginning of 1944, to prepare for the liberation of occupied Europe.
 The regiment landed in Normandy during D-Day, and fought throughout the Battle of Normandy, and into Northern France and Belgium into Holland.
-After supporting the Airborne Assault on Arnhem in 1944, the Battalion were rushed to the Ardennes, to reinforce the weakened American lines, during the German Offensive that was to become known as the ‘Battle of the Bulge’.
-Leslie was killed in action here on 20 December, 1944.
-He was just 19 years old, and is buried at Leopoldsburg War Cemetery, Belgium.
+After supporting the Airborne Assault on Arnhem in 1944, the Regiment was rushed to the Ardennes, to reinforce the weakened American lines, during the German Offensive that was to become known as the ‘Battle of the Bulge’.
+Leslie was badly wounded there and died of his wounds on 20 December 1944.
+The 19-year-old was buried in Leopoldsburg War Cemetery, Belgium.

 John Ross Rhedyneg Price, Lieutenant, 71422, Royal Engineers.
-John was the son of Gwilym and Hannah M. Price of Newport.
-He had worked his way through University, gaining a B.Sc. in Civil Engineering, and was an Associate Member of the Institute of Civil Engineers.
-This helped John gain a Commission into the 151 Railways Construction Company, Royal Engineers, and John served with them as part of the BEF in France in 1939.
-John was killed during the BEF’s retreat through northern France to Dunkirk on 10 May, 1940.
-He was 28 years old, and is buried at Merville Communal Cemetery Extension, France.
+John was born in 1911, the son of Gwilym Price and Hannah Mary Price (nee James), of 13, University Place, Cardiff.
+His father, a Stockbroker, died in 1922, so Hannah moved her young family back home to Amesbury, Lower St. Mary Street, Newport.
+John worked his way through University, gaining a B.Sc. in Civil Engineering, and was an Associate Member of the Institute of Civil Engineers prior to the war.
+This helped him gain a commission as Second Lieutenant into the Special Reserve of the Royal Engineers, then joined the 151 Railways Construction Company, Royal Engineers.
+John, by now a Lieutenant, embarked for France with the unit soon after the outbreak of war, as part of the BEF.
+John was killed during the BEF’s retreat through northern France to Dunkirk, during fighting around Merville on 10 May 1940.
+The 28-year-old is buried in Merville Communal Cemetery Extension, France.